janverschelde/PHCpack/src/doc/source/options.rst

 Numerical Schubert calculus is the development of numerical homotopy algorithms to solve Schubert problems.
-A classical problem in Schubert calculus is the problem of four lines:
+A classical problem in Schubert calculus is the problem of four lines.
 Given four lines in three dimensional space, find all lines that meet the four given lines in a point.
 If the lines are in general position, then there are exactly two lines that satisfy the problem specification.